oss-academy/article/mvc/README.md

 ### Presentation

-It is a component responsible to get input from View and make a command for Model, also getting model from the Model to make a command for View to show the model.
+It is a component responsible to get input and action from View and, perform the action on Model, also getting models from the Model to provide it for View.

-### Advantage

-* Separation of concerns (SoC)
-* Decoupling
-* Testability
-* Reusability

 <p align="center">
 <img src="image/mvp.png" width="500" height="300" />